 - assess the mixture of skills and experience of the Board;

-In compliance with the QCA Code, an update on compliance with this Principle, including details of where the Board or any committee has engaged any external advisers or has sought external advice on a significant matter, will be provided in the Annual Report and Accounts for financial years ending on and after 31 July 2019.
+- In compliance with the QCA Code, an update on compliance with this Principle, including details of where the Board or any committee has engaged any external advisers or has sought external advice on a significant matter, is provided in the Annual Report.

 7 – Evaluate board performance based on clear and relevant objectives, seeking continuous improvement